 You don’t know how it got there or what it is, but that smell needs to go!
-To eradicate stale odors from your ventilation ducts, spray odor eliminator into your system’s air intake, usually you can find it at the base of your windshield.
+To eradicate stale odours from your ventilation ducts, spray odor eliminator into your system’s air intake, usually, you can find it at the base of your windshield.
 After doing this, run your air conditioner on maximum blast for 10 to 15 minutes to ensure that smell is thoroughly gone for good.

 3 – Blood stains